September 17, 2018

 A smart home can “detect when you’ve come into the house, change the lighting, turn off the alarm system and enable a whole new set of apps that will make life easier for consumers,” says Scott Petty, Chief Technology Officer at Vodafone UK.

 Demand for smart home technologies like motion sensors and security cameras is growing.
 In the UK, ownership of smart home devices has doubled to 8% since 2016.
 Smart home devices are an example of the Internet of Things (IoT), objects which are embedded with sensors and other electronics to send and receive data over a network.
-IoT will eventually be able to take advantage of 5G’s blazing fast speeds.
+IoT will eventually be able to take advantage of 5G technologies.

 Our homes aren’t the only places that will be smarter – our workspaces are set to be transformed as well.
 Currently, we rely on being in the office to collaborate, because “innovative and creative things happen when we bump into each other,” says David Wood, Chair of London Futurists, a consultancy specialising in predicting future trends.
 5G will make it possible to collaborate in virtual meeting rooms instead, Wood says.